CodingforYouth/Coursework1/unit-1/unit-1-lesson-01.md

 <br>

 ## Key Points
-This lesson introduces the concept of coding, Code Nation, and the volunteers who will be teaching.
+This lesson introduces the concept of coding, Coding for Youth, and the volunteers who will be teaching.

 Note: Time will vary for these activities based on the size & timing of your class.
 The times listed are the minimum number of minutes needed.

 - 👋 Welcome & Class Norms (5) :
     - Students will make a name tent.
 Ahead of class, volunteers and PM should add a photo and info to their slide - prepare to briefly introduce themselves.
-Share the three Code Nation class norms.<br><br>
+Share the three Coding for Youth class norms.<br><br>

-- 👥 Intro to Code Nation (10) :
+- 👥 Intro to Coding for Youth (10) :
-    - The Program Manager will go over Code Nation, coding/web development, and why it’s important to learn to code.<br><br>
+    - The Program Manager will go over Coding for Youth, coding/web development, and why it’s important to learn to code.<br><br>

 - 💻 Discussion & Practice (10) :
     - Engage students in a discussion about their thoughts on coding.